Welcome to Holly Class!

 Homework

 At our school, homework is set in the form of a 'menu'.
 This will have a range of activities to give you choice and flexibility, e.g. you can choose more creative activities on quieter weekends when you have more time.
-One task should be completed from the menu each week, plus Times Table Rock Stars (TTRS) practise online at home.
+One task should be completed from the menu each week.

 In Holly class, homework will be set on a Friday, and is due back by the following Wednesday.